-Alaabe is the man who makes marks on the faces of people according to their tribes.
+Alaabe (Nigeria) is the man who makes marks on the faces of people according to their tribes.

-In Africa there are still tribes and most tribes have some kind of marks on their
+In Africa there still live tribes and most tribes have some kind of marks on their

-faces to recognize their own and differentiate others.
+faces to recognize their own peopele and to differentiate from others.

 God in Guinea, a West African country.

 Amala (pronounced as Amaalaa) is also very popular food of Nigeria and is eaten